Two-dimensional non-linear hydrodynamics and nanofluidics: Results

-The friction-related losses at $x<0$ could be taken into account in Eq. (\ref{1st}) by means of the Darcy–Weisbach equation with a phenomenological friction factor.
-However, our piston has no walls along the flow, as we apply periodic boundary conditions in $y$ and $z$ directions at $x<0$.
-Hence, there is no energy loss associated with walls.
-The energy loss due to water compression at the entrance ($x=0$) is taken into account by the second boundary condition.
+Equation (\ref{1st}) could be modified by means of the Darcy--Weisbach relation \cite{darcy-weisbach} with a phenomenological friction factor.
+Technically, the friction factor could be absorbed into the effective hydrodynamic channel height $h$.
+Note, that the Darcy--Weisbach equation also suggests quadratic relation between pressure and average flow velocity, so that the functional dependence would be the same as in Eq.
+(2).
+We shall see later that the average 2D flow velocity obtained from our MD simulations indeed tends to follow a square-root dependence on the driving pressure as soon as the channel height becomes larger than the hydrodynamic limit of about 1 nm.
+In that way, applicability of Eq. (\ref{1st}) is justified, and its simplicity can be explained by the peculiarities of our MD setup, where the piston has no walls along the flow, as we apply periodic boundary conditions in $y$ and $z$ directions at $x<0$.
+Hence, there is no energy loss associated with the walls.
+The energy loss due to water compression at the entrance ($x=0$) is taken into account by the second boundary condition, as follows.

-The second boundary condition applies to the divergence of the flow velocity, $\mathrm{div}\, \vec{v}$.
-If $\mathrm{div}\, \vec{v}\neq 0$, then the continuity equation immediately suggests that $\mathrm{grad}\,\rho \neq 0$ requiring 2D water to be able to shrink and expand.
-It is the second (dilatational) viscosity \cite{landau-hydrodynamics} that relates the pressure difference and $\mathrm{div}\, \vec{v}$ in a steady-state limit as $p_0 = -\eta_2 \mathrm{div}\, \vec{v}$.
+The second boundary condition applies to the divergence of the flow velocity, $\mathrm{div}\, \mathbf{v}$.
+If $\mathrm{div}\, \mathbf{v}\neq 0$, then the continuity equation immediately suggests that $\mathrm{grad}\,\rho \neq 0$ requiring 2D water to be able to shrink and expand.
+It is the second (dilatational) viscosity \cite{landau-hydrodynamics} that relates the pressure difference and $\mathrm{div}\, \mathbf{v}$ in a steady-state limit as $p_0 = -\eta_2 \mathrm{div}\, \mathbf{v}$.
 Our $p_0$ is not to confuse with the equilibrium pressure also denoted by $p_0$ in \cite{landau-hydrodynamics}.
 The latter is nearly zero in our case because the right volume in Fig. \ref{figure1}b, is very large and almost empty.
 For our effectively one-dimensional problem the second boundary condition can be written as